mehdi-ahmed/design-patterns-java/readme.md

 * Builder

+    - Builders are often used together with fluent APIs or small, domain specific languages (DSLs) to create immutable objects without “telescoping” constructors (a telescoping constructor occurs when the increase of object constructor parameter combination leads to an exponential list of overloaded constructors).

     - Builders eliminates a need in a long constructor, Which is helpful when there are a lot of different optional values.